lmielke/chattymoe/Readme.md

 ## install
 - check and or update Pipfile/requirements.txt
-- RUN: pipenv install [-d] NOTE: some dev packages are not available to you, so run without -d
+- pipenv install [-d] NOTE: some dev packages are not available to you, so run without -d
+- pipenv shell
 - add your openAi apiKey to chattymoe.settings.py or diretly to chattymoe.api_key.py -> get_api_key
 - at this point "moe info" should return some package meta data and the project structure
 - run commands from above